-- If ITOM plugin is enabled in the instance, then we can directly pass the
+- If the ITOM plugin is enabled in the instance, then we can directly pass the

 terraformcommands as they are using custom SSH workflow activity.
 The host application then simply executes the command directly in the shell of the host for provisioning of cloud resources using Terraform binary.

-- If ITOM plugin is not enabled, then we can configure REST/SOAP messages using OOB ServiceNow functionality to send the data in request body to the APIs exposed by host application.
+- If the ITOM plugin is not enabled, then we can configure REST/SOAP messages using OOB ServiceNow functionality to send the data in the request body to the APIs exposed by the host application.
 The host application then needs to be intelligent enough to interpret this data and build a sensible

 terraformcommand for execution.